-- 1. Accurate, current and complete disclosure of the financial results of grant-related activities must be made according to the reporting requirements of each grant. - 2.
-Financial information shall be reported on a cash or accrual basis, as required by the grantor (the trial courts operate on the modified accrual basis).
-If the grantor requires financial reporting on an accrual basis, the trial court shall not be required to convert its accounting system.
-Rather, the financial reporting information shall be developed through an analysis of available information. - 3.
-The trial court shall submit annual financial reports unless the grantor requires quarterly or semiannual reports.
-Financial reports shall not be required more frequently than quarterly, unless otherwise specified in the grant agreement. - 4.
-Annual reports shall be submitted no later than 90 days after the end of the grant year.
-Quarterly or semiannual reports shall be submitted no later than 30 days after the reporting period.
+- 1. Accurate, current, and complete disclosure of the financial results of grant-related activities must be made according to the reporting requirements of each grant. - 2.
+Financial information must be reported on a cash or accrual basis, as required by the grantor (the trial courts operate on the modified accrual basis).
+If the grantor requires financial reporting on an accrual basis, the trial court must not be required to convert its accounting system.
+Rather, the financial reporting information will be developed through an analysis of available information. - 3.
+The trial court must submit annual financial reports unless the grantor requires quarterly or semiannual reports.
+Financial reports will not be required more frequently than quarterly, unless otherwise specified in the grant agreement. - 4.
+Annual reports must be submitted no later than 90 days after the end of the grant year.
+Quarterly or semiannual reports must be submitted no later than 30 days after the reporting period.
 At its discretion, the grantor may extend the deadline for report submittal upon the trial court's request.
-The grantor may also waive any financial report when it is not needed.
+The grantor may also waive any financial report when it is not needed. - 5.
+The trial court will not be required to submit more than the original and two copies of grant financial reports.

-23 Required for federal grant funds under 2 Code of Federal Regulations part 200.327.
+3 Required for federal grant funds under 2 Code of Federal Regulations part 200.327.
 For other types of grants, refer to grant agreements for specific requirements.